PatrickRych/Project/README.md

 ## Objective

-To transition into a data analyst role where I can leverage my applied experience in building economic models, analyzing real-world data, and translating complex systems into clear, actionable insights—particularly within financial markets, operations, or investment strategy environment
+To transition into a data analyst / research role where I can leverage my applied experience in building economic models, analyzing real-world data, and translating complex systems into clear, actionable insights—particularly within financial markets, operations, or investment strategy environment

 ## Project Builds